Where in the world is this?

 If you’re thinking in terms of travel and cycling in Shanghai, change channel.
 In this piece, I’ve gone local.

-Shanghai is a place that has intrigued me since I first visited the place in 1994.
+Shanghai is a place that has intrigued me since I first visited the city in 1994.
 At that time bicycles were just about the only means of personal and private transport.
 About the only form of mechanised transport then were buses and taxis.
-Private cars were rare as were motorbikes.
+Private cars were rare as were mopeds and motorcycles.

 Today, things are certainly different.
 There’s now a comprehensive metro services, traffic jams of cars, swarms of mopeds and motorcycles, taxis are there in their multitudes and the buses, as many now as then, but smaller.

 As for the humble bicycle.
 Its still there in all its forms and is well respected.
 Cyclists have full use of most suburban thoroughfares – and I mean full use, as in the whole road.
 None of this cycle tracks, pavements or marked off pathways for cycling commuters in this city.